 Consideration #2: Ensure employee readiness

 When planning your migration to the cloud, it’s important to make sure that your call center agents are well-versed with the impending change.
 As mentioned above, many contact centers are rooted in an on-premise system which means that they may have a firm knowledge of voice, but adding modalities such as SMS, chat or video may prove to be difficult.
 The challenge lies in learning how to integrate the old (on-premise) with the new (cloud-based).
 Agents should be constantly improving their knowledge base for the contact center to succeed in the cloud; if not, time and money will be wasted.

 Consideration #3: Have a clear roadmap

 As with any new deployment, having a well-thought-out plan ahead of time can save you from any downtime.
 Obviously you never want to jump into anything too fast without a clear plan or vision in place.
 Security and employee readiness are just two considerations to take into account.
 If decision makers don’t have a clear vision for the near (and far) future when it comes to deployment, all efforts will become ineffective.

 To sum up the transition, moving to the cloud can be smooth and rewarding if contact centers can ensure security, foster professional development among employees and have a strategic roll-out plan in place.
-Look to an expert who can help guide you through the process – read our white paper on why organizations are moving to the cloud and how to prepare for it.
+Look to an expert who can help guide you through the process.